-- Are you big enough in terms of staff, revenue, or doors managed.
+- Are you big enough in terms of staff, revenue, or doors managed?

-- The company is working on a portfolio structure rather than a departmental structure.
+- Does your company operate using a portfolio structure rather than a departmental structure?

 In Andy’s personal experience, there are systems that tend to not work for a portfolio-based company where one property manager is performing all of the tasks associated with a property.
 In a portfolio-based company, the doors tend to slam shut when it comes to accountability and communication, which can render some systems ineffective.
 Meanwhile, being too small of a company could mean you don’t have enough resources and staff to create necessary boundaries critical to the system you are trying to implement.

-Simply deciding to adopt a new process, a new plan, or a new system is not going to work for every company.
-It’s not going to be exactly what your company needs, necessarily.
+Simply deciding to adopt a new process, a new plan, or a new system is not going to magically fix your company either.
 Some property management businesses have larger problems that need to be solved first before turning to any system.
 Hiring a consultant or implementing a management system will not erase some of the root problems or the lack of foundation that may be holding you back.
 It’s not a light switch.
 Management systems require work – hard work – and they also require a commitment.
 You’ll be working within their framework for years and once you reach your initial goals, it will be time to set new goals, and that will require additional change management.

 Problems take time to solve.
 As a property manager, you likely have new clients calling when they need a tenant evicted.
 They’re in emergency mode and they just want to hand off their problem and let it be your problem.
 But, with change management, you have to be invested yourself, and you have to be committed to the process.